 PPAs do not only help to fight climate change, today's PPAs also prove that renewable energy plants are already competitive on the market (even without government subsidies).

 Here at Ostrom, we partner with generators in Germany to directly purchase their energy wherever we can, as well as buying certified renewable energy on the wholesale market.
 This way we can be sure that for every unit you use, a new solar, wind, or hydro unit is produced and fed back into the grid.
-Through our PPA with the Maßbach Solar Park, we not only obtain our energy directly from the producer but also promote the energy transition in Germany, as two-thirds of the solar park's power generation is sold without EEG subsidies.
+Through our PPA with the Maßbach Solar Park, we not only obtain our energy directly from the producer but also promote the energy transition in Germany, as two-thirds of the solar park's power generation is sold without EEG subsidies - lern more about our generators here.

 Energy by Larea from the NounProject